 July 29, 2018: Sean Newcomb, Braves vs. Dodgers

 First hit: Chris Taylor

-The Braves southpaw had retired 26 of the first 27 Dodgers hitters he had faced Sunday, permitting only a walk while carrying a bid for the franchise's 15th no-hitter right to the precipice.
-Newcomb's effort was monumental; the 133 pitches he had thrown marked the most hurled by pitcher in a game in 2018, and the most since Tim Lincecum threw 148 pitches to complete his first no-hitter back in '13.
-Newcomb racked up eight strikeouts while challenging the Dodgers with a fastball on 76 percent of his pitches, but Taylor was just able to pitch No. 134 -- another heater -- into a ground-ball single through the left side of the infield, past diving third baseman Johan Camargo.
+The Braves southpaw had retired 26 of the first 27 Dodgers hitters he faced, permitting only a walk while carrying a bid for the franchise's 15th no-hitter right to the precipice.
+Newcomb's effort was monumental; the 133 pitches he had thrown marked the most hurled by anyone since Mike Fiers tossed 134 while completing a no-hitter in 2015.
+Newcomb racked up eight strikeouts while challenging the Dodgers with a fastball on 76 percent of his pitches, but Taylor was just able to turn pitch No. 134 -- another heater -- into a ground-ball single through the left side of the infield, past diving third baseman Johan Camargo.

-Boyd wasn't the first pitcher you'd guess to nearly throw a no-hitter; he entered his start at Comerica Park with a 5.75 ERA in 114 1/3 innings.
-The last pitcher to post a no-hitter with an ERA higher than that was Francisco Liriano with a 9.13 ERA in April 2011.
+At the time, Boyd didn't seem like a prime candidate to nearly throw a no-hitter; he entered his start at Comerica Park with a 5.75 ERA in 114 1/3 innings.
+The last pitcher to post a no-hitter with an ERA higher than that was Francisco Liriano, with a 9.13 ERA in April 2011.

 Despite barreled balls off the bats of Jose Abreu and Matt Davidson during the start, Boyd kept the White Sox out of the hit column until Anderson stepped to the plate.
 Boyd fell behind 2-0, then threw a slider to the outside corner that Anderson belted into the right-center gap for a double.